 What to plant in the garden in February

 - Fill your garden with alyssum, cineraria, marigold, polyanthus and snapdragon.

 - In temperate and cool zones, plant cyclamen.

-- Now’s the time to grow edibles like beans, beetroot, broccoli, cabbage, carrots, kale onions, parsley, parsnip, peas, radish, silverbeet and spinach.
+- Now’s the time to grow edibles like beans, beetroot, broccoli, cabbage, carrots, kale, parsley, parsnip, peas, radish, silverbeet and spinach.

 - Give fruit trees a complete plant food to ensure fruit in spring.
 Citrus trees growing in the ground expect two good meals a year and February is one of those two important mealtimes (August is the other).
 We love Gyganic for Fruit and Citrus!

-- After pruning, feed roses, hydrangeas and hibiscus complete fertiliser or rotted manure.
+- After pruning, feed roses, hydrangeas and hibiscus complete fertiliser (we recommend Sudden Impact for Roses) or rotted manure.

 - Fertilise veggies and annuals fortnightly with a liquid feed such as Harvest to maintain growth.

 Which plants to prune in the garden in February

 - Prune your lavender after flowering.
 This will prevent legginess and prolong the life of the plant.

 - After flowering, trim hydrangeas to the first two plump buds.

 - Give your New South Wales and New Zealand Christmas bushes a haircut this month.